raffaelespazzoli/rhdh-exercises/README-gitlab.md

 # rhdh-exercises

 ## Mandatory settings

-When RHDH is installed via the operator there are some mandatory settings that need to be set.
+When Red Hat Developer Hub is installed via the operator there are some mandatory settings that need to be set.

 - create mandatory backend secret
-- add the basedomain to enable proper navigation and cors settings
+- add the `basedomain` to enable proper navigation and cors settings

 ```sh
 oc apply -f ./custom-app-config-gitlab/rhdh-secrets.yaml -n rhdh-gitlab